Kid's Room Message Board Repurposed Cabinet Doors

 Before using a brand new chalkboard they should be seasoned first to avoid any permanent ghostwriting. to do this simply rub the side of a stick of chalk along the board both vertically and horizontally and wipe it off with a clean rag.

-For the other repurposed cabinet door for the message board, a sheet of corkboard is cut to fit into the recess part of the door.
+For the other repurposed cabinet door on the DIY message board, cut a sheet of cork to fit inside the recessed area of the door.

-Considering I'm making this for a girl's room, I embellished the corkboard message board with fun pink polka dots using a handy polka dot stencil (see supply list).
+Considering I'm making this for a girl's room, I embellished the cork message board with fun pink polka dots using a stencil (see supply list).

 Once the stenciled polka dots were dry, the corkboard is attached to the cabinet door with E6000 glue.
 Set heavy objects on top and let the glue cure for several hours or overnight.

-To join the cabinet doors together, attach metal brackets in four places on the back like pictured below - easy peasy!
+To join the two cabinet doors together, attach metal brackets in four places on the back as pictured below - easy peasy!

-Now to add some gold bling to the message board fitting for a girl's room.
+Now we'll add some gold bling to the message board fitting for a girl's room.
 The original wooden cabinet door knobs and two silver bulldog clips were spray painted a pure gold color.
-Once dry the paint is protected with two coats of matte Rustoleum Clear Coat.
+Once dry, they are protected with two coats of matte Rustoleum Clear Coat.

-To add a little more bling to the gold-painted bulldog clips, I attached mini round mirror beads with E6000 glue.
+To add a little more bling to the gold-painted bulldog clips, I attached round mirrored beads with E6000 glue.

 Last but not least, to hang the message board on a wall, two D-ring picture hangers are attached to the back of the frame.